Toll Free USA & Canada: 1-800-704-6234

 UK & International Inquiries: 1-904-638-6280

 Arrive in Lima anytime today and private transfer to your hotel.
-If arriving during the day, your hotel will be in the neighborhood of Miraflores, with good artisan markets and restaurants, and you’ll have an included city tour in the afternoon.
+If arriving during the day, your hotel will be in the neighborhood of Miraflores, with good artisan markets, green parks, beaches and restaurants.
+You’ll have an included city tour in the afternoon.
 The city tour lets you explore the wonders of the colonial capital, as you visit the famous Plaza de Armas, as well as the impressive Cathedral in the Plaza and the beautiful San Francisco Church.
 You also get a chance to take in some beautiful views of the coast at Parque de Amor.

 Lima City Tour – Option 2: Larco Museum & Huaca Pucllana (upon request).
 Let us know if you would prefer this tour over the Cathedral Tour (or both for an extra fee).
 We could also plan a tour of the Huaca Pucllana at night if you have time in Lima.
 The site is lit up until midnight and looks amazing!